ganboing/sifive-trace-decoder/README.md

 Support for 64 bit trace decoding.
 Command line options can specify the address width to display.
 By default the type of elf file is used to determine address width.

 Printing to the ITC Stimulus Registers.
 Instead of sending printed output to a UART, printed output can be sent to the ITC stimulus registers and captured in thre trace message stream.
 The trace-decoder (dqr) will can reconstruct the printed output and display it to the user.
+See doc/ITCPrint.md for more information.

 Multi-core Support.
 The trace-decoder now supports multi-core traces, up to 8 cores through the use of the -srcbits-n switch.
 When decoding multi-core traces, each line output is prefixed with a core number for identification.